Tofig Guliyev: 1960-1970s

 Active creativity in musical-social activity was mentioned in the 1960s-1970s.
 Tofig Guliyev is the participant of many international conferences, festivals, art holidays.
 In 1962, he took part at conference dedicated to development problem of musical art and exchange of cultural experience by the Academy of Arts invitation and later he participated at holding of Days of Azerbaijani art in Czechoslovakia, where he composed songs “Bratislava” and “Song about Prague”, which became popular in Czechoslovakia.

 During this period, Tofig Guliyev led the delegation of Azerbaijani actors in Bulgaria, Poland and Italy.
-During many years, he was the first secretary of the Union of Azerbaijani Composers.
+For many years, he was the first secretary of the Union of Azerbaijani Composers.
 Give consideration to training of new personnel of composers, led holdings of composer plenums, musical festivals, conferences, conventions.
 He often made reports and articles dedicated to various problems of Azerbaijani art.

 In 1966, during the Decade of Russian culture in Azerbaijan, Tofig Guliyev composed a new song-“Kind country, Azerbaijan” with a composer Solovyev-Sedoy.
-During this period he created cycle of international songs: “Moldova” (1966), cycle of songs about Georgia.
+During this period, he created a cycle of international songs: “Moldova” (1966), a cycle of songs about Georgia.
 In 1972, The International Exhibition Demonstrating Azerbaijani Culture was opened with Tofig Guliyev’s “Oilmen” song in Brussels.

 In the 1980s to 1990s, Tofig Guliyev was engaged in social activities.

-Tofig Guliyev’s creativity was highly evaluated-he was awarded the title of People's Artist of the Azerbaijan SSR, and title of the laureate of Lenin Komsomol Prize of the Azerbaijan SSR.
+Tofig Guliyev’s creativity was highly evaluated-he was awarded the title of People's Artiste of the Azerbaijan SSR, and title of the laureate of Lenin Komsomol Prize of the Azerbaijan SSR.

-He died on October 5, 2000, at the age of 82 after prolonged illness.
+He died on October 5, 2000, at the age of 82 after a prolonged illness.
 He was buried in the Alley of Honor, in Baku.